 WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

+2025 11 84

 2024 11 83

 2023 11 82

 2022 10 82

 2021 10 83

-2020 10 83

-The rise in the overall score is very small.
-There was an increase in the violence score from 15.7 points in WWL 2023 to 16.5, which is almost the maximum level.
-All categories of

-Christian communities face hostility from Hindu radicals who view Christians as alien to the nation.
+The rise in overall score in WWL 2025 was one point.
+Pressure rose most notably in the Church sphere of life as the protections that Christians have had historically to practice are slowly eroded.
+The violence score remained at 16.5 points, which is almost the maximum level.
+All categories of Christian communities face hostility from militant Hindu groups who view Christians as alien to the nation.
 They want to cleanse their country of Islam and Christianity and do not shy away from using extensive mob violence to achieve this.
 Converts to Christianity from a Hindu background bear the brunt of persecution in India and are constantly under pressure to return to Hinduism.
-The world watched in horror when ethno-religious violence erupted in May 2023 in the north eastern state of Manipur.
-What began as a dispute between ethnic groups took on a disturbing religious dimension, as Christians were targeted across the ethnic groups.
-Thousands of Christians were displaced, hundreds of churches and public Christian properties were burned down and many believers were killed.
-India also witnessed mob attacks against Christians in Chhattisgarh State in January 2023.
-Thousands of Christians were chased out of their homes and villages and Christian properties were destroyed.
-They had to take shelter in indoor stadiums and other locations.